 Germany is one of the most popular countries in Europe.
 It is well-known around the world.
 And is considered a first-world country.
 Ever wonder what features and attributes Germany has?
 What is Germany known for?

 Germany is well known for many things.
-It has a strong economy, it is the birthplace of classical music and philosophy, it has a rich culture, and it is known for its scenic beauty.
+It has a strong economy, is the birthplace of classical music and philosophy, has a rich culture, and is known for its scenic beauty.
 Additionally, Germany is known for its engineering and automotive industry, as well as its precision manufacturing.

 - About Germany

 - What is Germany famous for?

 - Famous German cities